 The Relationship Between Age and Calf Injuries

-In last week’s article, we saw that some particular injuries that are common among male runners—knee osteoarthritis, meniscus tears and calf strains—are also conspicuously more frequent as runners get older.
+In our article about Common Running Injuries in Men, we found that particular injuries that are common among male runners—knee osteoarthritis, meniscus tears and calf strains—are also conspicuously more frequent as runners get older.

 Calf strains (or tears) in particular are a very common problem among masters athletes, so today we’ll be looking into why this injury occurs more often as you get older.